Comet Hale-Bopp (February 12, 1998)

 Another Hale-Bopp site by Rodrigo Velásquez has been added to the list of other sites.

-ESO Press Photos 28a-c/97 have been published.
+A press release eso9726 have been published.
 They show images of Comet Hale-Bopp, obtained on October 1, on which the different distribution of gas and dust in the coma is visible.
 Four, perhaps even six, dust jets can be discerned, indicating that the nucleus is still very active at a heliocentric distance of nearly 3 AU.